How to be a Power Couple

 You may even aspire to have a relationship like the Clooneys or another famous couple.
-Without wanting to shatter your bubble of successful and famous couples, most of their images are perfectly managed and curated for the public.
-Generally, the rich and famous employ Public Relations (PR) companies.
+Without wanting to shatter your bubble of successful and famous couples, most of their images are perfectly managed and curated for the public (what people want).
+Generally, the rich and famous employ Public Relations (PR) companies to raise their profile in their professional lives.
 PR companies often get two successful people who have good looks and work together, to show off their best self in mainstream media and social media.

-Many famous couples marry one another for the publicity, it's not simply because they spend time together, it's a business deal.
+Many celebrity couples marry one another for the publicity, it's not simply because they spend time together, it's a business deal.
+Their need for fame dictates their personal lives.
 They purposefully create the image of a powerful couple to sell their "brand," rub shoulders with others in the world of the elite, and remain relevant whilst making money.

 What is a Power Couple?

 A power couple is not any of this fake PR rubbish that we've been sold.
 The rich and famous have tried to sell "the dream" since the beginning of the media era, which no one can live up to, even them.
-The elite try to show others that they have got what "everyone wants."
-Seriously, they couldn't be more wrong.
+The elite try to show the public that they have got what "everyone wants," but seriously, they couldn't be more wrong.